-Section 4 (4.1 - 4.35)
+6 The 'International Code of Ethics for Professional Accountants' issued by the International Ethics Standards Board for Accountants.

-have remuneration and evaluation policies for partners and staff, Section 4 (4.36D - 4.40) which would compromise the independence of the firm or of any covered person .
-A2.10 The firm , its partners and staff and any other covered person , and persons closely associated with covered persons , shall not provide or accept gifts and hospitality in relation to an engagement unless an objective, reasonable and informed third party would consider the value thereof to be trivial or inconsequential.
-Section 4 (4.41D - 4.46) A2.11 The firm shall not accept or continue an engagement for an entity, unless required by law to do so, where litigation in relation to any engagement between the firm , its partners or any covered person and the entity or its affiliates is already in progress, or where the engagement partner considers such litigation to be probable, and which would compromise the independence of the firm or any covered person .
-Section 4 (4.47 - 4.49) A2.12 The firm shall not provide any non-audit services to an entity relevant to an engagement , where such provision would compromise the independence of the firm or any covered person .
-Section 5 A2.13 Failure to comply with a requirement of this Ethical Standard shall be deemed to compromise independence unless such failure has been addressed in accordance with paragraphs 1.21 and 1.22 of this Ethical Standard.
+which would compromise the independence of the firm or of any covered person.

+A2.10 The firm, its partners and staff and any other covered Section 4 (4.52D - person, and persons closely associated with covered persons, 4.57) shall not provide or accept gifts and hospitality in relation to an engagement unless an objective, reasonable and informed third party would consider the value thereof to be trivial or inconsequential.

+A2.11 The firm shall not accept or continue an engagement Section 4 (4.58 - for an entity, unless required by law to do so, where litigation 4.60) in relation to any engagement between the firm, its partners or any covered person and the entity or its affiliates is already in progress, or where the engagement partner considers such litigation to be probable, and which would compromise the independence of the firm or any covered person.

+A2.12 The firm shall not provide any non-audit services to an Section 5 entity relevant to an engagement, where such provision would compromise the independence of the firm or any covered person.

+A2.13 Failure to comply with a requirement of this Ethical Standard shall be deemed to compromise independence unless such failure has been addressed in accordance with paragraphs 1.21 and 1.22 of this Ethical Standard.